-- Begin by melting ¼ C vegan butter or margarine in a medium sized bowl then sift in icing sugar and cocoa powder.¾ cup icing sugar, ¼ cup vegan butter, 2 tablespoon cocoa powder
+- Begin by melting vegan butter or margarine in a medium sized bowl then sift in icing sugar and cocoa powder.¾ cup icing sugar, ¼ cup vegan butter, 2 tablespoon cocoa powder

-- Next, stir in ½ tbsp orange zest (extra from making the cake or use a 4th orange), 1 tbsp orange juice and ¼ tsp vanilla extract.
+- Next, stir in orange zest (extra from making the cake or use a 4th orange), orange juice and vanilla extract.
 Stir until the mixture looks smooth.½ tablespoon orange zest, 1 tablespoon orange juice, ¼ teaspoon vanilla extract

 - Cover the bowl with plastic wrap or transfer to a container with an airtight lid.
 Allow frosting to chill in the fridge for at least 30 minutes or until the cake is completely cool (frosting will harden as the butter chills).